Image Alt Text

 If you are considering trading as a travel agent, please seek independent legal and commercial advice about how to enter the industry.
 General information on starting a travel agent can be found here.

-ATAS or the Australian Travel Accreditation Scheme is a national accreditation scheme which certifies Australian travel intermediaries.
-It is administered by the industry association, the Australian Travel Industry Association (ATIA)
+The Australian Travel Accreditation Scheme is a national accreditation scheme which certifies Australian travel intermediaries.
+It is administered by the industry association, the Australian Travel Industry Association (ATIA).
+Travel businesses that meet the criteria on an annual basis are able to display the ATIA Accredited logo.

-To be eligible to apply for ATAS accreditation, you must meet the ATAS definition of a 'Travel Intermediary'.
+To be eligible to apply for ATIA accreditation, you must meet the definition of a 'Travel Intermediary'.

 A 'travel intermediary' is an entity, domiciled, registered or incorporated in Australia, who sells a travel product on behalf of a travel supplier.
 This includes, but is not limited to, a travel agent, Travel Management Company, aggregator, distributor, online travel agent, inbound tour operator, wholesaler and a consolidator.